-There are a few books and courses online that are free and really helpful when it comes to learn SEO.
-Knowledge can make a difference, and having an idea of how search engines work can possibly give you a competitive advantage over others who haven’t had a chance to learn about such resources.
+There are a few SEO books and courses online that are free and really helpful when it comes to learn SEO.
+Some of those are more about things like Information retrieval and how search engines work, than about doing SEO.
+But, knowledge can make a difference, and having an idea of how search engines work can possibly give you a competitive advantage over others who haven’t had a chance to read these SEO books and learn from such resources.
 I’ve come across a few books that are online and free, and worth spending time with, and thought it might not be a bad idea to share them.

 The first two volumes I found are ones that focus on one of the important ways that search engines understand the content of web pages, rating them based on information retrieval scores.
 Having an idea of how a search engine might rank a page, based on more than just something of an understanding of how PageRank works can be really helpful.

 Introduction to Information Retrieval by Christopher D. Manning, Prabhakar Raghavan and Hinrich SchÃ¼tze

 Modern Information Retrieval by Ricardo Baeza-Yates and Berthier Ribeiro-Neto

 In the last couple of years, we have seen significant changes to how search results look at search engines.
 It doesn’t include knowledge panels or featured snippets or structured snippets or sitelinks, but this book does leave lots to think about when it comes to how search results are organized: